-PPO includes an e-mail events model which allows the application to generate automatic e-mails based on system events.
+This article explains how to create a Business Rule which will automatically send an e-mail notification based on system events.
 System events include the adding, editing and deleting of entity records such as Issues, Risks, Tasks, and so on.
 E-mail events can be set up for any entity in PPO and can be customised to go out only for a specified set of conditions, allowing for flexibility and control.

 For more details on the implications of allowing e-mails to be sent to non-users, read the following FAQ.